 Symptoms can vary by age.
-Babies and older people might not have symptoms related to their urinary tract.
-Other symptoms can include slurred speech, dizziness, or confusion.
-These are more likely to occur due to dehydration.
+Babies and older people might not have the common symptoms.
+Instead, they may have slurred speech, dizziness, or confusion.
 Get medical care right away if you have any of these symptoms.

 What causes a kidney infection?

-Bacteria or a virus in your kidneys can cause an infection.
 The main cause of a kidney infection is Escherichia coli (E. coli).
 This bacterium can travel to your kidney(s) from somewhere else in your urinary tract, such as your bladder.
-It is possible to get a kidney infection if you already have a urinary tract infection (UTI).
+It’s very common to get a kidney infection if you already have a urinary tract infection (UTI).
 Women tend to get kidney infections and UTIs more often than men.
 This is due to the shape of female anatomy.

 How is a kidney infection diagnosed?

-It is important to detect and treat a kidney infection right away.
-Your doctor can confirm an infection with urine and/or blood samples.
+It’s important to detect and treat a kidney infection right away.
+Your doctor will ask about your symptoms.
+They will probably ask you to give a urine and/or blood sample, too.
 In some cases, your doctor might order other tests.
-These include ultrasounds, X-rays, or computerized tomography (CT) scans.
-These tests will produce images of your urinary tract organs.
+These include an ultrasound, an X-ray, a computerized tomography (CT) scans, or a magnetic resonance imaging (MRI).
+These tests will provide pictures of your urinary tract organs.

 Can a kidney infection be prevented or avoided?

 You can help prevent a kidney infection or UTI if you: